Skip to main content

 Approach

-We will collect food waste data from households and from a street market in the same neighbourhood.
-One question is if the household behaviour and preferences related to specific time periods may be used to explain food waste occurring at the corresponding street market.
-Thus, the study examines household food consumption behaviour, attitudes, and perceptions as well as the spatial location of the household at specific times of the year.
-Consequently, we derive practical community-based recommendations to reduce food waste in low-income communities.
+We collected food waste data from households and from a street market in the same neighbourhood.
+One research question was if the household behaviour and preferences related to specific time periods may be used to explain food waste occurring at the corresponding street market.
+Thus, the study examined household food consumption behaviour, attitudes, and perceptions as well as the spatial location of the household at specific times of the year.
+Consequently, we derived practical community-based recommendations to reduce food waste in low-income communities.

 Data and Methods